EXL/P2kElfs/vNesC/ReadMe.md

 vNesC
 =====

-A simple vNes emulator of Nintendo NES rewritten from J2ME Java (vNes) to C language using decompilation technique.
+An experimental vNes emulator of Nintendo NES rewritten from J2ME Java (vNes) to C language using decompilation technique.

 ## Screenshots